What Makes a Great HR Leader? 7 Leadership Qualities to Have

 6. A Good Communicator

 A good HR leader provides open lines of communication between them and their entire organization.
 It’s essential that an HR leader needs to effectively work with people from all different areas of the business from entry-level employees to senior directors and CEOs.
-This requires the ability to accurately and empathetically communicate with employees at each level and deliver the support, advice, and guidance they need tailored to the situation.
+This requires the ability to accurately and empathetically communicate with employees at each level and deliver the support, advice, and guidance they need to be tailored to the situation.

 -Megan Meade, Software Path